 - a.
 May be blatant and intentional and involve an overt action, a threat or reprisal, or may be subtle and indirect, with a coercive aspect that is unstated. - b.
 Does not have to include intent to harm or be directed at a specific target. - c.
 May be committed by anyone, regardless of gender, age, position, or authority. - d.
 May occur in any context, although the context often involves a power differential between two persons, which may be due to differences in social, or educational relationships. - e.
 May occur in the classroom, in the workplace, in residential settings, or in any other context or setting connected to the university or related activities. - f.
 May be committed by or against an individual, organization, or group. - g.
 May occur in digital environments including but not limited to social media, web sites, educational platforms, and electronic mail. - h.
 May be a one-time event or may be part of a pattern of behavior. - i.
 May be committed in the presence of others or when the parties are alone. - j.
-May affect not only the person at whom it is directed, but also third parties who witness or observe harassment. - E. Dishonesty and Misrepresentation: Non-academic dishonesty, including but not limited to, - i.
-Misrepresenting information or furnishing false information to university officials, misrepresentation of information including but not limited to: age, name, date of birth, or residence.; - ii.
+May affect not only the person at whom it is directed, but also third parties who witness or observe harassment. - D. Dishonesty and Misrepresentation: Non-academic dishonesty, including but not limited to, - i.
+Misrepresenting information or furnishing false information to university officials; - ii.
 Furnishing false or misleading information regarding affiliation with or relationship to the university or during any university process, including any conduct process; - iii.
 Forgery, unauthorized alteration, or unauthorized use or possession of any documents, records, or identification cards, including fraudulent government identification, computer records, misuse of computer facilities, and electronic mailing systems.